aws/aws-cdk/packages/@aws-cdk/aws-lambda-golang/README.md

 ## Additional considerations

 Depending on how you structure your Golang application, you may want to change the `assetHashType` parameter.
-By default this parameter is set to `AssetHashType.SOURCE` which means that the CDK will calculate the asset hash (and determine whether or not your code has changed) by looking at the folder you specified in `entry`.
-If all of your dependencies for your app are within that folder then `AssetHashType.SOURCE` will probaby suffice.
+By default this parameter is set to `AssetHashType.OUTPUT` which means that the CDK will calculate the asset hash (and determine whether or not your code has changed) based on the Golang executable that is created.

-If you have dependencies outside of the `entry` folder then you may want to change this to `AssetHashType.OUTPUT` Changing this to `OUTPUT` will instruct the CDK to calculate the hash based on the Golang executable that is created.
+If you specify `AssetHashType.SOURCE`, the CDK will calculate the asset hash by looking at the folder that contains your `go.mod` file.
+If you are deploying a single Lambda function, or you want to redeploy all of your functions if anything changes, then `AssetHashType.SOURCE` will probaby work.

 For example, if my app looked like this: